diogocosta876/IGRedditorBot/README.md

 * Usage of **3rd party wrapper APIs**
 * Development of a **Responsive User Interface**, using buttons to allow for **user input**

 The post cycling works by chaching all the post URLs and Titles.
-When the "Next Post" button is pressed, the script fetches the post image, resizes it, crops it and the GUI's image and text frames are updated
+When the "Next Post" button is pressed the script fetches the post image, resizes it, crops it and updates the GUI's image and text frames.
 It uses **Praw** (Python Reddit API Wrapper) and **InstaBot** (Instagram API Wrapper) to fetch posts and submit them.

 ## Warning: